fischerdm/mlops/README.md

 By setting up these branch protection rules, you ensure that all changes to the main or master branch must go through a pull request, thereby preventing direct pushes and enhancing code quality and collaboration.

+You have to give this token a name for instance *General Repository Access and Workflow*.

 ### GitLab

+tbd.